 Mountain Products Smokehouse was notified of the complaint and eventually sent a response letter to the Better Business Bureau.
 I then rejected their response because they made no provision to correct the problem and even worse, the letter was full of falsehoods and fabrications including the following:

-1. Mr. Gray created a phony bill with over $900.00 worth of charges that he claimed I owed him, apparently to justify his not returning the molasses.
-Click on the image below to view this bill.
+2. In his response letter to the BBB, Mr. Gray presented a phony bill with over $900.00 worth of charges that he claimed I owed him, apparently to justify his not returning the molasses.
+Click on image below.
 Included was a charge for 60 lbs of buckboard bacon that I had never requested and an equally ridiculous storage fee of $180.00 for the molasses which exceeded its actual cost ($144.00)!
-He also charged me a $375.00 charge for “time spent by owner”, yet during the entire three month period that I had tried to work with him, I had virtually no contact with him.
+He also charged me a $375.00 fee for “time spent by owner”, yet during the entire three month period that I had tried to work with him, I had virtually no contact with him.
 I had made multiple requests for product testing that he never responded to and the tests were never conducted.
 In fact, he was extremely non-communicative in general.
 I could never reach him by phone and he returned only two of my 15 emails and none of my many voice-mails.
 The fact that he was so unresponsive was another major reason that I chose to pursue another meat processor to work with.